Swing Lessons Toronto

 West Coast Swing: a style of Swing emphasizing nimble feet popular in California night clubs in the ’30s and ’40s and voted the California State Dance in 1989.

 Whip: a style of Swing popular in Houston, Texas, emphasizing moves spinning the follower between dance positions with a wave rhythm break.

 The History of Swing Music

 Swing music, also known as just swing, is a style of popular music which was created in the United States.
-It was dominate during the 1930s and 1940s.
-The name swing derived from the how you would feel when you hear the music.
-The emphasis on the off beat made you want to just swing from side to side.
+It was dominated during the 1930s and 1940s.
+The name swing derived from how you would feel when you hear the music.
+The emphasis on the offbeat made you want to just swing from side to side.
 Normally, Swing bands would feature soloists who would improvise on the melody.
 This would be done over the arrangement of course.
-From 1935 – 1946, bandleaders such as Benny Goodman where dominating popular music in America.
+From 1935 – 1946, bandleaders such as Benny Goodman were dominating popular music in America.
 This era was known as the “swing era”.

-Swing has it’s roots in the 1920 ‘s as large music ensembles began using a new style of written arrangements.
+Swing is rooted in the 1920s as large music ensembles began using a new style of written arrangements.
 This was pioneered by Louis Armstrong and Earl Hines.
-Swing saw a revival in the late 1950s and 1960s with pop vocalists such as Frank Sinatra and Nat King Cole.
+The Swing saw a revival in the late 1950s and 1960s with pop vocalists such as Frank Sinatra and Nat King Cole.

 Register Now For Swing Lessons Toronto!

 Get crazy and hyper at ABS – Toronto with Swing, East Coast Swing, Double Step Swing, Triple Step Swing, Single Step Swing, and Rock & Roll today!